DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

 There is a large interior zipper pocket, and also a clear stash pocket where you can keep things such as your tech devices and fishing license.
 This stash pocket makes it really easy to access the contents whenever you need to.

-The Fishpond Thunderhead submersible backpack is just a really well thought out backpack, and for those that need a pack that is fully waterproof and can be submerged in water, then it’s hard to find a better one that this.
+The Fishpond Thunderhead submersible backpack is just a really well-thought-out backpack, and for those that need a pack that is fully waterproof and can be submerged in water, then it’s hard to find a better one than this.